netgusto/nodebook/README.md

 ## ⚠️ A bit of warning ⚠️

-Do not run this on a port open to public traffic!
+Do not run the Web UI on a port open to public traffic!
 Doing so would allow remote code execution on your machine.

 By default, the server binds to `127.0.0.1`, which allows connection from the localhost only.
 You can override the bind address using `--bindaddress`, but do it only if you know what you're doing.